rokbenko/ai-playground/README.md

     - I make sure everything is practically explained, no theoretical fluff.

 - 🎥 **Recording**
-    - I record everything: the code editor, browser for installation steps or docs, and past examples when they help.
+    - I record everything: the code editor, terminal, Docker Desktop, pgAdmin, and the browser for official docs, installation steps, or GitHub repos.
     - I show the full process, not just the code.
-    - I demonstrate things live, like output examples or how tools behave.
+    - I capture how the code behaves in real-time, including command flow and output examples.
+    - I walk you through the entire process step by step.

 - 🗣️ **Voiceover**
     - I use AI to generate voiceover.